shridhar1504/PeerLoanKart-Loan-Fraud-Detection-Datascience-Project/README.md

   *	delinq.2yrs: The number of times the borrower had been 30+ days past due on a payment in the past 2 years
   *	pub.rec: The borrower's number of derogatory public records (bankruptcy filings, tax liens, or judgments)
   *	not.fully.paid: This is the output field.
 Please note that 1 means borrower is not going to pay the loan completely
+## Findings :
+The following findings were made during the project period.
+1. Machine learning can be used to predict whether a loan applicant will repay their loan with a high degree of accuracy.
+2. The most important features for predicting loan repayment are the applicant's credit score, credit policy, interest rates, installments, annual income and debt-to-income ratio.
+3. The model can be used to help lenders make more informed decisions about whether to approve a loan application.
+## Insights :
+The developed model can be used to improve the efficiency of loan lending by helping PeerLoanKart to make more informed decisions about whether to approve or deny loan applications.
+Here the model used is Extreme Gradient Boosting(XG Boost) model with the 94% degree of accuracy.
+`Business Benefits` - Increase in profits up to 20% as NPA will be reduced due to loan disbursal for only good borrowers